Skip to main content

 Custom backend (module path)

-Any Python class implementing AbstractCANBackend can be loaded by specifying its fully-qualified module path:
+Any Python class implementing AbstractCANBackend can be loaded by specifying its module path.
+Use "module.path:ClassName", or a bare module path that exports a Backend attribute:

 Generate a stub with: